Stephen Jay Gould: The "Darwin Wars"

 Gould received many accolades for his scholarly work and popular expositions of natural history, but a number of biologists felt his public presentations were out of step with mainstream evolutionary thinking.
 The public debates between Gould's supporters and detractors have been so quarrelsome that they have been dubbed "The Darwin Wars" by several commentators.

+A self-described Darwinist, Gould's emphasis was less gradualist and reductionist than most neo-Darwinists.
+He fiercely opposed many aspects of sociobiology and its intellectual descendant evolutionary psychology.

 John Maynard Smith, the eminent British evolutionary biologist, was among Gould's strongest critics.
 Maynard Smith thought that Gould misjudged the vital role of adaptation in biology, and was critical of Gould's acceptance of species selection as a major component of biological evolution.
 In a review of Daniel Dennett's 1995 book Darwin's Dangerous Idea, Maynard Smith wrote that Gould "is giving non-biologists a largely false picture of the state of evolutionary theory".
 But Maynard Smith was not consistently negative, writing in a review of The Panda's Thumb that "Stephen Gould is the best writer of popular science now active...
 Often he infuriates me, but I hope he will go right on writing essays like these."
 Maynard Smith was also among those who welcomed Gould's reinvigoration of evolutionary paleontology.

 One reason for criticism was that Gould appeared to be presenting his ideas as a revolutionary way of understanding evolution, and argued for the importance of mechanisms other than natural selection, mechanisms which he believed had been ignored by many professional evolutionists.
 As a result, many non-specialists sometimes inferred from his early writings that Darwinian explanations had been proven to be unscientific (which Gould never tried to imply).
 Along with many other researchers in the field, Gould's works were sometimes deliberately taken out of context by creationists as "proof" that scientists no longer understood how organisms evolved.
 Gould himself corrected some of these misinterpretations and distortions of his writings in later works.

 The conflicts between Richard Dawkins and Gould were popularized by philosopher Kim Sterelny in his 2001 book Dawkins vs. Gould.
 Sterelny documents their disagreements over theoretical issues, including the prominence of gene selection in evolution.
 Dawkins argues that natural selection is best understood as competition among genes (or replicators), while Gould advocated multi-level selection, which includes selection amongst genes, nucleic acid sequences, cell lineages, organisms, demes, species, and clades.

 Dawkins accused Gould of deliberately underplaying the differences between rapid gradualism and macromutation in his published accounts of punctuated equilibrium.
 He also devoted entire chapters to critiquing Gould's account of evolution in his books The Blind Watchmaker and Unweaving the Rainbow, as did Daniel Dennett in his 1995 book Darwin's Dangerous Idea.
 Other biologists contemporary to Gould went further, as in the case of Robert Trivers who classified it as "intellectual fraud".